 Not merely just a beautiful landscape.
 Balekambang has quite a unique event held at least once a year.
 Every year, thousands of Muslims gather to celebrate Larung Sesaji ritual.
-An annual event host by locals as their gratitude to the Almighty.
+An annual event hosted by locals as their gratitude to the Almighty.

 The event starts with a parade of people carrying offerings to the beach.
 Chaperone with the beautiful sound of traditional instrument gamelan.
 And then people carrying the offers will walk to the sea.
-Lifting a mini size house miniature with either food or fruits inside it.
+Lifting a mini-size house miniature with either food or fruits inside it.

 A priest along with the oldest people in the village will pray and bless the offering.
-The peak of the event is when people begin floating the offerings to the beach.
+The peak of the event is when people begin floating offerings to the beach.
 Larung Sesaji has become the most awaited event in the village.
 It’s not just some ordinary ritual.
-People have been doing it for a century precisely in Balekambang beach.
+People have been doing it for a century precisely at Balekambang beach.

 The fun doesn’t stop there.
 In addition to the ritual, there is entertainment too when the night comes.
 All people around the village will gather and watch a shadow puppet’s performance.
 The show mainly tells a story about Islam and the life of the Prophet.
 The show begins from 7 PM to midnight.

 Amartha Jati Temple